 I’ve been an inquisitive person since I was young.
 I’ve been a researcher since my high school days where I took special research courses that helped me hone in on my skills of setting up experiments and analyzing data.
 I earned my B.S. in biology and sociology from Furman University.
-After dabbling in medical research for awhile, I knew I wanted to take my skillset into the more fast-paced tech world so I went on to complete my Master's degree in Human-Computer Interaction & Design from UC Irvine.
+While working in medical research, I began researching and re-designing complex databases and electronic health records.
+I knew I wanted to take my skillset into the more fast-paced tech world so I went on to complete my Master's degree in Human-Computer Interaction & Design from UC Irvine.

 I always had a passion for research and worked as a research specialist, program coordinator, and wearer-of-many-UX-hats for three years after completing my bachelor's.
 I currently work as an in-house researcher at a large entertainment technology company, where I manage and conduct both qualitative and quantitative studies.
 In addition to just pure research, I also spearhead and support key initiatives to permeate research throughout the organization, which I’m happy to discuss any time.

 My multi-disciplinary background has helped me immensely in the field of HCI, especially when it comes to being fiercely analytic.
-I grew up learning both quantitative and qualitative methods so knowing how to employ a multitude of research methods is second-nature to me at this point.
-More importantly, though, I know when to employ the best methods for each project.
+I grew up learning both quantitative and qualitative methods and I employ both types in my work.
+More importantly, though, I know when to employ the best methods for each project based on the research needs.
 I know how to ask the important questions, understand people, employ sound methods, analyze and present information in a story-driven way, and provide actionable solutions.